CP1404/Practicals/prac_10/README.md

 with Kivy.
 A very common way to deliver software these days is via a Web browser.
-Some programming languages are designed for the Web -- like JavaScript for the browser and PHP for Web servers, but we can also use Python... if we use it via a \"Web Framework\".
+Some programming languages are designed for the Web -- like JavaScript for the browser and PHP for Web servers, but we can also use Python... if we use it via a "Web Framework".

 There are a number of great frameworks, like Django, Web2Py and Pyramid, but today we will use Flask.